Skip to content

 Here’s the part we overlook: learning to travel light isn’t indulgence.
 It’s essential.

-The Invisible Anchor We All Share
+The Blindspot We All Share

 We love the idea of starting fresh.
 We cheer for reinvention, hang quotes about freedom in our workspace, and envy those who seem untethered.